matsior/memory-game/README.md

 - two difficulty levels,
 - importing words from text file,
 - importing and exporting high scores,
-- measuring time of each game.
+- measuring players score and time of each game.

 ## Technologies
 * Java 17